HMS St George (1840): Description

+Construction and career

+St George was ordered on 2 June 1819, laid down at Plymouth Dockyard in May 1827, launched on 27 August 1840 and completed in July 1850 as a guard ship.
 While in the dockyard and before being put to sea she was at risk of destruction.
 The dockyard suffered severe damage in a large scale fire on 25 September 1840; it started in the North Dock on HMS Talavera and Imogene were completely gutted, threatened HMS Minden, and spread to nearby buildings and equipment.
 Estimates for the damage were put at £150,000 in the values of the day, and would have totalled £500,000 had the fire not been contained by demolishing several surrounding buildings.
+The ship's first commission was on 31 August under Captain Joseph Nias when she became the flagship of Commodore Lord John Hay, guard ship at Devonport.

-She was fitted with screw propulsion in 1859, and was sold out of the service in 1883.
+She was fitted with screw propulsion in 1858–1859, and was sold out of the service in 1883.